Neskol/MaiLib/README.md

 ## Additional notice for Simai compatability

 - As always, I think Simai is a language more focused on charting rather than interpreting.
 I still have no idea why there isn't a UI-based charting tool.
-Instead we have to learn this unsecure and unintuitive language, especially after
+Instead, we have to learn this unsecure and unintuitive language, especially after
   Festival added new features.
 This makes interpreting Simai a huge PAIN since the way it converts between ticks and times is vague and honestly unreasonable.
 - For example, it defines a Slide note as having a wait time of 1 beat or one 1/4 note (or a crotchet for those in the music community) after its start tap.
 If your Slide note starts longer or shorter than 1 quaver of the current BPM, you will have to:
-  a) change
+  * Change the BPM for that specific Slide;
-  the BPM for that specific Slide or b) define the time by [wait time##last time] (and calculating that is extremely time-consuming).
+  * Define the time by [wait time##last time] (and calculating that is extremely time-consuming).
-- I hope someone develops a language better than Simai to use as a intermediate language between coding and charting.
+- I hope someone develops a language better than Simai to use as an intermediate language between coding and charting.
   Thank you.

 ### Parameters notice